 The regional demographics of the Magic Valley in south-central Idaho illustrate a pattern of rapid and sustained growth.
 Crossroads Point® is uniquely located, allowing central access to both the expanding region, as well as interstate access to Salt Lake City and other major cities for easy distribution of your products.
 Additional information can be found at Idaho's Department of Labor and Department of Commerce.

-The population of Twin Falls County* has grown steadily from 68,309 in 2004 to 80,914 in 2014, an 18.5 percent increase that preserves its ranking as the sixth most populous county in the state.
+The population of Twin Falls County* has grown steadily from 71,974 in 2006 to 83,514 in 2015, a 25 percent increase.
+The population grew 1.7 percent from 2015 and continues to be ranked sixth most populous county in the state.
 It is a thriving retail hub for south central Idaho and northern Nevada, drawing on a consumer base of about 250,000.
-It is also the most urban of the region’s counties with 72 percent of the residents living in a city.
-Abundant natural resources and recreational opportunities attract visitors and residents alike.
+It is also the most urban of the region’s counties with 73 percent of the residents living in a city.
+Abundant natural resources, recreational opportunities and cultural events attract travelers and residents.

-The city of Twin Falls is the county seat with a population of 46,528.
+The city of Twin Falls is the county seat with a population of 47,468.
 It lies on the edge of the spectacular Snake River Canyon spanned by the Perrine Bridge, one of the nation’s few legal take-offs for BASE jumpers.
 A path winds along the canyon rim adjacent to a new visitor’s center, retail shops, restaurants and a clubby event center, all with a bird’s eye view of golf courses.
 World-renown Shoshone Falls is just two miles up the canyon.
-A strong job market and a moderate climate for retirees sustain steady growth prospects for Twin Falls County.
+A strong job market, downtown redevelopment and job creation support continued growth.

 |Twin Falls County Demographics*|